Less Sex, Fewer Babies: Blame The Internet And Career Priorities

 Another reason America's birthrate has dipped so low is that many women are dealing with career considerations first.

 Rashmi Venkatesh, a married 30-year-old with a Ph.D., works in science research.
-She says her job is in many ways her number No. 1 priority right now.
+She says her job is in many ways her No. 1 priority right now.

 She had pictured "a fully formed professional life and a fully formed family life."
 But, she says, the family life "has gone by the wayside."